Last updated: 3 days ago

-AirPods are Apple's new wireless headphones that aim to deliver an incredible experience.
-Via the use of the W1 chip, and later the H1 chip, the wireless earbuds offer seamless pairing with iOS devices, as well as a strong Bluetooth connection to minimize interruptions.
+AirPods are Apple's wireless headphones that aim to deliver a unique experience.
+Via the W1 chip, then later the H1 chip, these wireless earbuds offer seamless pairing with iOS devices, as well as a strong Bluetooth connection to minimize interruptions.

 ● Wireless, Bluetooth